garden-rs/garden/doc/src/commands.md

 about the new tree.

 `garden plant` records the Git remotes associated with a repository.
+It is safe to re-run `garden plant` in order to add new remotes to an existing configuration.

 Repositories created using `git worktree` are supported by `garden plant`.
 Parent trees must be planted first before planting a child tree.